juanroldan1989/gitops-manifests-repo/README.md

 2. Install ArgoCD in EKS cluster with [these steps](/argocd/README.md)

-3. `app-a` from `manifests` folder is automatically provisioned by ArgoCD afterwards.
+3. ArgoCD Apps (`greeter-app`,  `greeting-app`, `name-app`) from `manifests` folder will be automatically provisioned by ArgoCD afterwards.

-4. Adjust `app-a` application source code within [gitops-source-repo](https://github.com/juanroldan1989/gitops-source-repo).
+4. Adjust `greeter-app` application source code within [gitops-source-repo](https://github.com/juanroldan1989/gitops-source-repo).
 Create Github Pull Request `Changes to app-a: Landing page`, review, approve and merge it.

 5. Once Pull Request is merged, pipeline creates a new Pull Request `app-a: new image version` within the manifests repository: [gitops-manifests-repo](https://github.com/juanroldan1989/gitops-manifests-repo)

-6. Once this Pull Request `app-a: new image version` is merged, `ArgoCD` syncs up the new `app-a` image version within the EKS cluster.
+6. Once this Pull Request `greeter-app: new image version` is merged, `ArgoCD` syncs up the new `greeter-app` image version within the EKS cluster.

 ## Workflow